Marcus1910/PokemonNuzlockeTracker/documentation/APK/build APK and transfer to phone.md

 Notes
     You will need a Linux system to build an Android Package Kit (APK) or use the windows subsystem for linux.
     This only works for android phones, it should be possible for iphones as buildozer can also make files for IOS but that has not been tested
-    During installation errors can occurr, errors that occurred are stated below with the solution I used.
+    During installation errors can occur, errors that occurred are stated below with the solution I used.

 requirements
     python- sudo apt install python3.10